enijkamp/HS-FRAME/code/readme.txt

 - Set the number of cpu-cores 'para.noWorkers' to the number of CPU-threads, e.g. 'para.noWorkers = 8'.

--
+- ToDo

 (2) main_1_clustering.m

+- ToDo

 - Note, running the clustering step for a single category of the 'AnimalFace' dataset (i.e. config 'cluster_5_toy') will take about X CPU-hours.
-That is, the task requires about 8 hours on a CPU with 8 threads / cores.
+That is, the task requires about X hours on a CPU with 8 threads / cores.

 (3) main_2_classification.m

+- ToDo

 - Note, the seed for the pseudo-random number sequences used in the multi-core variant of liblinear is not fixed.
 Therefore, multiple executions of the code will result in results with slight variations.